 Purdy Lounge: This lounge is unique thanks to its grunge atmosphere and relaxed vibes.
 Take a visit to the off-road location and enjoy the retro aesthetic.
 1811 Purdy Ave, Miami Beach, FL 33139, 305-531-4622

-When you are in the process of selling your home, research becomes invaluable before making any decisions.
+When you are in the process of selling your house, research becomes invaluable before making any decisions.
 Look up headlines like “Miami for sale by owner” or “for sale by owner in Miami” to narrow down your search.
-Look at how other homes sold earlier in the quarter handled the process and use that as a reference point for your own planning.
+Look at how other properties sold earlier in the quarter handled the process and use that as a reference point for your own planning.
 Check their presentation, advertising and any attractive qualities that should influence your decisions.

 What are the demographics of your area?

-Are homes like yours sold often?
+Are properties like yours sold often?

 Are certain occupations attracted to your area?